By: Christina Urrutia

 Keep Important Documents Safe During International Relocation

-It should go without saying, but these documents listed are some of the most important, not just for moving but in life.
-When preparing these documents for the move, do not ship these with your other household goods.
-They should be physically kept with you, preferably in a protective folder that can be safely stored in a carry-on when flying.
-Once at your new destination, store them in a secure file cabinet or fire-proof safe so that they can remain organized and safe at all times, while also accessible.
-It is always a good idea to make copies of each document in the event you need to provide physical copies of the document for numerous applications or other reasons.
-Secure digital storage of scans of your documents is also worth consideration.
+These documents are some of the most important things for moving and life.
+Do not ship these documents with your other household goods when preparing these for the move.
+They should be physically kept with you, preferably in a protective folder safely stored in a carry-on when flying.
+Once at your new destination, store them in a secure file cabinet or fire-proof safe so they can remain organized and safe at all times while also accessible.
+It is always a good idea to make copies of each document if you need to provide physical copies for numerous applications or other reasons.
+The secure digital storage of scanned documents is also worth consideration.

 Work with GMS for the Documents Needed for International Relocation